mdbesten/what-could-go-wrong-llm/README.md

 8. Click `Edit Table` to exit editing mode and go into gameplay mode

 ## Gameplay Instructions
-1. All players draw 5 white cards from their stack
+All players draw 5 white cards from their stack.
-2. Click the spinner to choose the first player who will be the Card Czar.
+Click the spinner to choose the first player who will be the Card Czar.
-3. The Card Czar then pull a black prompt card and reads it to the group
+The Card Czar then selects a black prompt card and reads it aloud to the group.
-4. All other players then put 1 white response card face down in their slot.
+All other players then select 1 white response card from their hand and place it face down in their designated slot.
-5. The Card Czar then flips and reads each white card out loud.
+The Card Czar flips and reads each white card out loud.
-6. The Card Czar then picks one of the white cards to further discuss. +1 point goes to the player whose card was chosen.
+The Card Czar selects one of the white cards for further discussion. +1 point is awarded to the player whose card was chosen.
-7. The group then discusses further what else could go wrong based on the chosen card.
-People can award +1 point anyone who makes a good point in discussion.
+The group engages in further discussion about potential issues based on the chosen card.
+Players can award +1 point to anyone who makes a significant contribution to the discussion.
-8. After the discussion dissipates after a few minutes, the next player becomes the Card Czar and clicks the “Deal” button.
-Each player then draws a new white card, so that they again have 5 cards in their hand.
+After the discussion concludes, the next player becomes the Card Czar, and the "Deal" button is clicked.
+Each player then draws a new white card to replenish their hand to 5 cards.
+New Features for Community Engagement:
+9. Community Voting: Introduce a feature where players can vote for the best response card submitted during each round.
+After the discussion, players can anonymously vote for the response card they found most creative, insightful, or entertaining.
+The player with the highest number of votes earns an additional point.
+This encourages community engagement and recognition of valuable contributions.

+Weekly Challenges: Implement weekly challenges that prompt players to create response cards based on specific themes or topics.
+These challenges could be announced on social media or within the game platform, and players can submit their response cards throughout the week.
+At the end of each week, the best response card from the challenge is selected by community vote, and the winning player earns a special reward or recognition.
+This fosters creativity, community interaction, and ongoing engagement with the game.

 ### During the game
 1. Take notes on ideas that you have not thought about before